microsoft/vscode-docs/docs/java/java-tutorial.md

 # Writing Java with Visual Studio Code

-This tutorial shows you how to write and run a simple Hello World program in Java with Visual Studio Code, as well as a couple advanced features which you can explore more with the editor by reading other documents in this section.
+This tutorial shows you how to write and run a simple Hello World program in Java with Visual Studio Code.
+It also covers a few advanced features, which you can explore by reading other documents in this section.

 ## Before you begin